 - University Police will document the arrival and departure times of the staff, the location accessed and the reason access was needed.

 The operation of a drone or UAV (unmanned aerial vehicle) over Bentley property is prohibited in the absence of approval by the Bentley University Chief of Police.
 In order to obtain approval for the operation of a drone or UAV over Bentley property the operator must file application with the Chief of Police at least 48 hours prior to the planned operation.
-The application forms may be obtained at the Police Department.
+Drone Application Form.

 The operator must include on the form the following information: